ispeakcomputer/bitly_api/README.md

 # Just Averaged - Bitlinks 30 Day Average Per Country
 Just Averaged is an API that pulls Bitlink click data and returns each countries 30 day averages.

-Just Average combines your bitlink and the 30 day average per country into a single JSON snippet that it serves you.
+Just Average combines your bitlink and the 30 day average per country into a single JSON snippet.

-### Design

-#### App.py
-The app starts with app.py and imports the Helper and Bitly classes.
-This acts as our main app.

-App.py handles URL routing, JWT Auth, and the high level abstract steps that our app will take.

-App.py will not start unless the Bitly token is in place and can make successful calls to the Bitly API.
-If the Bitly token expires later the user will get a message via JSON.

-App.py allows JWT default settings, but gives the user warnings if they run them.
-#### Bitly.py
-The Bitly class interacts with the Bitly API endpoints and returns data.
-That is all.
-#### Helper.py
-The Helper class breaks down and combines data from the Bitly class to feed into our 30 day average calculation function in the same class.

 ### Example Data